 Over the years of working on lawns I have learned that successful re-seeding and regeneration is dependent on two things … Preparation of the soil, and the subsequent weather in the weeks after seeding.

-Soil preparation for seed success
+Soil preparation for lawn seeds success

 I will admit that when I first started my lawn care business and went through my very first round of regenerating old, tired lawns, I wasn’t exactly sure about the degree of preparation that was required to achieve successful germination of grass seed.
 In the following spring, when some of the lawns hadn’t done as well as I had expected, I realised that insufficient ground preparation was the main culprit.
 I learnt quickly and now, many years later, my lawn regeneration success rate is nearly 100%.